 In Honduras, USAID programs strengthen the participation of marginalized groups in local and national governance; increase food security for the poorest sectors of society; support renewable energy and environmental conservation; expand basic education and skills training for at-risk youth and adults; and improve decentralized health care in terms of quality and access for local citizens and civil society.

-Over the past two decades, India has grown to become the world’s largest democracy and one of the world’s leading economies, lifting millions out of poverty.
-Yet one-third of its population still lives on less than $1.25 per day.
-Projected to become the world’s most populous country by 2030, India faces tremendous energy, education, health, water and sanitation challenges.
-India is an important U.S. partner in maintaining regional stability, deepening trade ties and addressing development challenges in India and globally.
+India has experienced strong growth in recent decades and now boasts the world’s largest democracy and seventh largest economy.
+Yet one in five people still live on less than $1.90 a day.
+Projected to become the world’s most populous country by 2030, India faces the challenge of providing its growing population with access to energy, clean water, quality education and health care.
+Simultaneously, India has become a strategic U.S. partner and ally in maintaining regional stability, expanding regional trade, and addressing development challenges in India and globally.

-USAID, alongside other U.S. government agencies, works closely with Iraqi national, provincial, and local governments, international institutions, and a network of partners including non-governmental organizations, local community groups, and Iraqi citizens.
+USAID, alongside other U.S. government agencies, works closely with Iraqi national, provincial, and local governments, international institutions, and a network of local partners.

 USAID has implemented activities designed to strengthen infrastructure, stabilize communities, foster economic and agricultural growth, and help the various levels of government better represent and respond to the needs of the Iraqi people.

-Jamaica embarked on its first long-term strategic plan, Vision 2030 Jamaica, in 2009.
-This National Development Plan is a multi-sectoral approach to making Jamaica the place of choice to live, work, do business, and raise families (Vision 2030 Jamaica).
-While Jamaica enjoyed significant development progress in its social, economic, and political history, the country is challenged by a persistent fiscal deficit and heavy indebtedness.
-These challenges are exacerbated by the global economic crisis.
+Since Jamaica gained independence from the British in 1962, the country enjoyed significant development progress in its social, economic, and political history.
+However over the years the country has been challenged by a persistent fiscal deficit and heavy indebtedness.
+These challenges are also exacerbated by the current global economic crisis.

 Jordan, a country of 6.5 million people, is a voice for moderation, peace and reform in the Middle East.
 Its central geographic position – bordered by Iraq, Syria, the West Bank, Israel and Saudi Arabia – brings it into constant contact with regional turbulence that affects its political climate and its economy.
 Calls for greater freedoms across the Arab world have increased domestic pressure on the Government of Jordan to speed the pace of promised reforms to improve economic conditions, strengthen democratic practices and governance, and reduce public corruption.